tchangkiat/aws-cdk-stacks/README.md

 1. Install npm packages with `npm install`.

-2. Rename 'sample.env' to '.env' and fill up all the values.

-3. Configure AWS CLI in order to bootstrap your AWS account for the CDK.
+2. Configure AWS CLI in order to bootstrap your AWS account for the CDK.

 ```bash
 aws configure set aws_access_key_id {{ACCESS_KEY_ID}}